-- You have applied for a Finnish passport or you have been granted one.
+- You have applied for a Finnish passport/identity card or you have been granted a Finnish passport/identity card..

 - You have completed or you are currently completing military or civil service or the voluntary military service for women in Finland.

 - You have been granted Finnish citizenship on application or by declaration.

 - You have given a notice to a Finnish mission abroad or a Local Register Office in Finland of your wish to keep your Finnish citizenship.
 You cannot give this notice to an honorary consulate or the Finnish Immigration Service.
 You must give this notice in writing but its form is free.

 Notification of the threat of losing citizenship

 The Finnish Immigration Service notifies persons whose home municipality has been in Finland for less than seven years of their risk of losing their Finnish citizenship.
 At the same time, we inform them of the possibility of keeping their citizenship.

 We send this notification each year to persons who will reach the age of 18 during that year and whose address is available in the Population Information System.
 For this reason, it is important that you keep your information up to date in the Population Information System.
 You can contact the Local Register Office of your home municipality to make sure that your latest municipality of residence is correctly entered in the system.
 If you do not know your municipality of residence, you may request the Local Register Office of Pietarsaari to check your information.
 The Local Register Offices enter information on the automatic retaining and losing of Finnish citizenship in the Population Information System and notify you of it.

 If you have already lost your Finnish citizenship